KiranUber/AV-Trips/README.md

 END AS av_role
 ```

-- For WeRide, 20,119 trips were dropped, and every single one was a case where the AV was matched but a human car actually served the trip.
-Zero were served by a WeRide AV.
+- WeRide had 20,119 dropped trips, and every one was a case where the AV got matched but a human car did the ride.
+Not a single one was actually served by a WeRide AV.
-- Across all partners combined, only 4 dropped trips were truly served by an AV (2 Waymo, 2 Avride), and none completed.
+- Lumping all partners together, only 4 dropped trips were truly AV-served (2 Waymo, 2 Avride), and none of them completed.

-So the dropped WeRide volume is not missed AV trips.
-It is human-served re-dispatches, which I correctly exclude.
+So that WeRide volume isn't missing AV trips.
+It's human-served re-dispatches, which I'm right to leave out.

-### 5c.
-Head-to-head for April 2026
+### Head to head, April 2026

-I lined up the two approaches trip-by-trip.
-The counts come straight from a full outer join on the trip ID:
+I lined the two approaches up trip by trip with a full outer join on the trip id:

 ```sql
 COUNT(*) FILTER (WHERE current.trip_uuid IS NOT NULL AND mine.trip_uuid IS NOT NULL) AS in_both,